LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Digital-clock.md

 Quite a few of the solutions below used system-specific features that did not work for me, despite trying them under Windows, Linux and Cygwin.
 The fact that I wasn't able to run a solution doesn't mean that it is a bad solution

-[Arne Sommer](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-028/arne-sommer/perl6/ch-2.p6) also used ASCII art to display a digital clock, but his digits are much more elaborated than mine:
+[Arne Sommer](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-028/arne-sommer/perl6/ch-2.p6) also used ASCII art to display a digital clock, but his digits are much mor elaborated than mine:

        ,a8888a,         88           88  888888888888               ,d8        88